NacymeG/Projet-1---Wild-Green-School-/README.md

 1 - Fork the project

-2 - Download it, drak and drop `index.html` in your navigateur
+2 - Download it, drag and drop `index.html` in your navigateur